Home of Rainbows

 The longer I live out here in the Wilderness, the more clearly I can see where my Shadow Self has been hiding.
 Fame and Fortune.
 Power and Prestige.
 Don't worry, we have everything under control.
 The land has been assessed, the property valuated, and soon it will be converted into Real Estate...

-ONE SUNNY DAY beneath a clear blue sky, I sat on a rock, feet immersed in the fast-flowing, healing waters of my favourite river.
+ONE SUNNY DAY beneath a clear blue sky, I sat on a rock, feet immersed in the fast-flowing, healing waters of my favorite river.
 (A rock of some distinction, I might add: a veritable Throne of Stone I had fondly named Le Fauteuil du Diable or Armchair of the Devil, after an obscure landmark in the south of France.)
 I was particularly receptive that afternoon, thanks to the lovely cup of black tea I had just imbibed.
 For the record, it was Boh tea - laced with the juice of freshly-picked sacred mushrooms (ritually used by shamans as a catalyst to enhanced awareness).

 Soon I could feel my ego membrane dilate and my perceptual range ballooning out to include everything around me.
 I was now an integral part of the scene, a protean/protein extension of the Devil's Armchair.
 Indeed, I was the embodiment of the nature deity some call Pan.
 I became acutely aware of the ferns on the opposite bank of the river.
-It was like sitting in the centre of a natural amphitheatre.
+It was like sitting in the center of a natural amphitheater.
 I nodded in acknowledgement of the ferns, and a gentle breeze rippled through them, making them wave courteously back in greeting.

 We began to converse telepathically... and suddenly it wasn't just the ferns that were present.
 I found myself plugged into Nature's own Etheric Web and participating in a symposium conducted with multiple-channel, multi-dimensional, interactive hook-ups.
 The experience was sublimely insightful and uplifting, though very difficult to report in logical, linear terms.
-Let's say it is delightfully liberating not to be trapped in one's “skin-encapsulated ego” (as Alan Watts, my favourite rascal philosopher, once put it).
+Let's say it is delightfully liberating not to be trapped in one's “skin-encapsulated ego” (as Alan Watts, my favorite rascal philosopher, once put it).

 “Individuality” was the key issue.
 Neither ferns, nor rocks, nor fish, nor birds, nor worms, nor the wind and water dancing ceaselessly in rainbow spirals through cycles large and small, had any notion of being separate, discretely defined individuals.
 Only humans were blessed, or cursed, with this strange condition called Me-hood.